Mehrshad-Taziki/Mehrshad-Taziki.github.io/_pages/about.md

 I am currently a fourth year undergraduate student in Computer Science at Sharif University of Technology, and I'm planning to start my graduate studies in the Fall of 2024.

-I am generally intrested in Theoretical computer science my main areas of intrest include,
+I am generally intrested in Theoretical Computer Science. my main areas of intrest include,

 *  Combinatorial Optimization
 *  Approximation Algorithms